tAwFiK2005/Football_Data_Scraping/README.md

   Simply edit the `teams_leagues.xlsx` file — no code changes needed.

 - **Optimize speed**:
-  Use `TeamsNameUnderstats.txt` to avoid repeated web scraping.
+  Use `TeamsNameUnderstats.txt` to avoid needing to insert new teams in `teams_leagues.xlsx` .

 ---